Obedkymm/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that will play the StarWars IV episode in the terminal
+script that changes the owner to vincent and the group owner to staff